Not All It Seems

 Beyond the deaths from the robbing, any remaining bees will have limited resources and be less capable of surviving.

 Use an Entrance Reducer

 The home colony will put up a heck of a fight!
 A key factor in whether they can successfully defend their turf is the surface area they have to defend.
-This is why entrance reducers are commonly used with new hives, such as after a package of bees are introduced.
+This is why entrance reducers are commonly used with new hives, such as after a package of bees is introduced.
 By limiting the space at the front, the smaller number of bees has a better chance of staving off the attack.

 Avoid Entrance Feeders